GetDKAN/font_icon_select/README.txt

 INTRODUCTION
 ------------

-The Icon Select module allows you to upload font libraries into a central repository, then use them in custom fields.
+The Icon Select module allows the upload of font libraries into a central repository, then exposes them as an option in a custom field type.
 It allows control of available icons on either a font-wide basis or based on the specific field instance.

  * For a full description of the module, visit the project page: https://www.drupal.org/sandbox/wolffereast/2319993